lyeskhalil/CORL/README.md

 Setting up
 ------------
-clone the repo and create a new python environment for you to run this project.
+Clone the repo and create a new python environment for you to run this project.
+1. Install Pytorch Geometric (see [here](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html)).
+2. Instal and obtain a licsnece for Gurobi (see [here](https://www.gurobi.com/documentation/9.1/quickstart_mac/cs_using_pip_to_install_gr.html)).

-To get started, install all the libraries listed in requirements.txt.
+3. Install all the other libraries listed in requirements.txt.
 This can be done by running.
 `pip install -r requirements.txt`.

-You will also need to install gurobi to run the poject (see [here](https://www.gurobi.com/documentation/9.1/quickstart_mac/cs_using_pip_to_install_gr.html)).

 Running the Code
 ------------